 I also enjoy helping others to translate their findings into clear communications materials.
 Because, really, no one wants their materials and reports to become paperweights on a desk or the latest batch of paper in the recycling bin.

-When she’s not geeking out over evaluation, data visualization, leadership, and social change, Elizabeth can be found hiking, trying to visit all the national parks, practicing photography, and training for a half marathon.
+When I am not geeking out over evaluation, data visualization, policy, and social change, I can be found hiking, trying to visit all the national parks, practicing photography, and training for a half marathon.